Presbyopia: Symptoms and Treatment

 Corneal Inlays

-As opposed to LASIK and PRK, corneal inlays add tissue in the eyes instead of removing it.
+As opposed to LASIK and PRK, corneal inlays add tissue to the eyes instead of removing it.
 In this procedure, an implant is placed in the weaker eye.
 This is another form of monovision treatment that allows the dominant eye to preserve its distance vision.

 A refractive lens exchange is a popular treatment option for patients with presbyopia.
 To improve your vision, the lens present in your eye is replaced with the help of IOL.
 This lens replacement procedure has been a treatment option for cataract patients or patients with a cloudy lens.
 The natural clouded lens is replaced with an artificial clear one.